easybuilders/easybuild/docs/Heterogeneous_clusters.rst

 ``--optarch=GENERIC``, but it will make the second problem even worse.

-(With an Intel toolchain, the problem can be reduced by generating multiple code paths with the ``-ax`` compiler option in ``--optarch`` and by leveraging on MKL's automatic dispatch according to the execution node's instruction set, but no such option is available (yet) in the GNU toolchains)
+(With an Intel toolchain, the problem can be reduced by generating multiple code paths with the ``-ax`` compiler option in ``--optarch``, but no such option is available (yet) in the GNU toolchains.
+Intel Math Kernel Library will automatically dispatch optimized versions of routines according to the execution node's instruction set, and OpenBLAS can also be built for multiple instruction sets, but that is not the default behaviour.)

 The solution is then to build multiple copies of each software,	at least for those where performance is	crucial, which is easily achieved simply by running EasyBuild from each type of node, the caveat being where exactly to install copies for different architectures in a way that they can be loaded, with their dependencies, and used effectively across the cluster by all users.